advance100/doc_webpack/list of plugins.md

 <script src="entry.bundle.js" charset="utf-8"></script>
 ```

-`chunkName` is the internal name of the chunk.
+`chunkNames` (string[]|string|null) The internal names of the commons chunks.
 You pass a name of an existing chunk to reuse it (i. e. to add stuff to the commons chunk).
+If the name doesn't exist a new entry chunk is created.

-`filename` the filename of the commons chunk (like `output.filename`).
-Accepts `[hash]`, `[chunkhash]`, etc.
+`filenameTemplate` (string|null) The filename of the commons chunk (like `output.filename`).
+Accepts `[hash]`, `[chunkhash]`, etc. If you pass `null` the filename is not modified.

-`entryPoints` an array of entry points that should be used to generate these commons chunk.
-By default all entry points will be used.
+`selectedChunks` (string[]|null|false) If `null` is passed all entry chunks will be used.
+If an array of chunks names is passed that will be used to generate the commons chunk.
+If `false` is passed and the children of the selected commons chunk(s) (`chunkNames`) are used.
+Default: `null`

 `minChunks` the number of entry point that need to have a module in common.
-By default it need to be in all entry points.
-Allowed values are `2` <= `minChunks` <= entry points count or `Infinity`.
+By default it need to be in all selected chunks.
+Allowed values are `2` <= `minChunks` <= selected chunks or `Infinity`.
 Passing `Infinity` doesn't move any module into the commons chunk (use this if you want manual control over the content for better long-term-caching).
+You can also provide a `function(module, count)` that is called for each module with the number of chunks that share these module.
+Return a truty value to move it to the commons chunk

 ### `AggressiveMergingPlugin`